rheamathias/SOFE3980U-Lab3-Part1/README.md

-# Milestone 3: Deploying using Google Kubernetes Engine
+# Lab 3: Deploying using Google Kubernetes Engine

 After creating the web application, it has to be deployed.
 This web application will be containerized into a **Docker image**.
 Then, the container would be deployed over the **Google Cloud Platform (GCP)** using a container orchestrating tool (**Kubernetes**).